uavpal/beboptwo4g/README.md

 *<a name="supportedhw">Successfully tested using:</a>*
 - Mobile tethering device: iPhone X (iOS 11.3)
 - 4G/LTE USB Modem: Huawei E3372s-153, E3372h-153, E3372h-510, E3372h-607
-- USB-connected device with FreeFlight Pro App: iPad Pro (iOS 11.3), iPhone X (iOS 11.3)
+- USB-connected device with FreeFlight Pro App: iOS 11 - 12, most Android devices
 - Parrot Bebop 2, Firmware 4.4.2 to 4.7.1
 - Parrot Skycontroller 2, Firmware 1.0.7
-- FreeFlight Pro 5.2.0 on iOS
+- FreeFlight Pro 5.2.0 - 5.2.2 on iOS and Android

 [Drop us a note](https://github.com/uavpal/beboptwo4g/#contactcontribute) if you have successfully tested different configurations, so we can keep this list updated.